History and Philosophy of Science

 Overview

-In the research field of the history and philosophy of physics, Dr. Allan Franklin studies the long-term impacts of physics discoveries on the scientific community and the greater society.
+In the research field of the history and philosophy of physics, Professor Emeritus Allan Franklin studies the long-term impacts of physics discoveries on the scientific community and the greater society.
 Research is comprised of finding episodes in the history of physics which have methodological or epistomological issues associated with it by compiling a history of that episode to investigate methods used to resolve these issues.

 Current Project